-So in Parts 1 thru 3 we learned why we should campus, the basics of how to do it, and when to use the plyometric approach to campusing.
+So in the previous posts of this series, (Missed 'em?
+Scroll down to the bottom of this post.) we learned why we should campus, the basics of how to do it, and when to use the plyometric approach to campusing.
 Still, that doesn't tell you much about how to actually implement it, now does it?

-The following 4 images are screeenshots from the web version of the mobile app that I'll be integrating into our training platform later this summer.
-They are the campus portion of workouts for the people we train, from around beginner (climbing mid 5.12 and V5) to elite (approaching 5.14, V10, and beyond).
-Occasionally these will change slightly depending on individual needs of the climber, but the basic template is there.
+The following four images are screeenshots from the web version of the mobile app that I'll be integrating into our training platform later this summer.
+They are the campus portions of workouts for the people we train, from around beginner (climbing mid-5.12 and V5) to elite (approaching 5.14, V10, and beyond).
+Occasionally these will change slightly depending on the individual needs of the climber, but the basic template is there.

 Keep in mind that every workout you see is completed AFTER a warmup of bouldering, meaning that no warmup is included in the workouts you see.
 If you aren't bouldering prior to campusing, more laddering and easing into the harder exercises is advised.

 You'll notice that both the Advanced and Elite workouts have Plyo Doubles, though they are labeled differently for each level of climber.

 For Plyo Doubles (Advanced), we have the climber dropping only one rung (rung 3 to rung 2) and then exploding back to the rung they dropped from (rung 2 to rung 3).

 For Plyo Doubles (Elite), we have the climber dropping two rungs (rung 4 to rung 2) and then exploding back upward, with the option of latching a rung or not.